oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_multitenant_lifecycle_automation/em_multitenant_lifecycle_automation.md

 ### What Do You Need?

 Prior to starting, you will need:
 - EM Instance Public IP address
 - OMS Console URL: http://\{EM Instance Public IP\}:7803/em
 - OMS super-user Credentials:
     -   Username: **sysman**
     -   password: **welcome1**

+## Getting Started

+### Access

+1. Login to OMS Console
+Log into your Enterprise Manager VM using the Public IP of your EM instance.
+The Enterprise Manager credentials are “**sysman/welcome1**”

+You may see an error on the browser while accessing the Web Console - “*Your connection is not secure*”.
+Ignore and add the exception to proceed.
+Access this URL and ensure that you are able to access Enterprise Manager Web Console.

 ## Step 1: Create Pluggable Database (PDB)